 Perens, the consortium's executive director, said during his keynote address that Linux will achieve nearly 30% penetration into the business desktop by 2006.
 Some users, however, weren't as optimistic.

 "I don't think it will go that quickly," said Greg Rundlett, CTO of the Knowledge Institute of East Kingston, N.H.
 He said there was no "killer app" motivating customers to move to Linux.
-But he agreed that other factors -- such as
+But he agreed that other factors -- such as security concerns and digital rights management -- would cause businesses to look for alternatives to Microsoft.

 Users, meanwhile, look forward to increased freedom from proprietary software.